ijtan/fbchatElizaBot/README.md

+# Deprecation
+This bot is no longer functional as the underlying facebook chat interface is no longer supported.

 # Facebook wrapper for [any bot] eliza bot
 Remember that computer theraprist from 1966 (probably not)?
 It has been modernized !
 \